alegrigoriev/hg2git/README.md

 Without `<RevisionRef>` specification, an implicit mapping will make refnames for branches (Git ref matching `refs/heads/<branch name>`) as `refs/revisions/<branch name>/r<rev number>`.

+Some Mercurial branches may not match any of the `<MapBranch>` directive, and thus remain not mapped to any Git branch.
+The program prints list of these branches to the log file.

 Tag to Ref mapping{#tag-mapping}
 -------------------